The Angel on the High Street

 and given that I was then a groundsman at Magdalen

-conveniently – and still buzzing like a bee – straight to work
+conveniently for me – my mind and body still buzzing – straight to work

 The basic rules were soon established: